The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 After you have completed these steps, you can install the WooCommerce plugin on your WordPress website.
 You must follow four simple steps to set up an online store and run it.

 Shopify is a hosted platform.
 Hence, it looks after the technical side of managing an online store.
-It includes domain name, hosting, SSL certificate, and more.
+It includes a domain name, hosting, an SSL certificate, and more.

 Due to the well-designed interface, setting up an online store is quick.
 For the same, you need to sign up, create a free trial account, set up a basic wizard, and you are good to go.
 The eCommerce platform asks you several questions about your business and helps you to set up all the essential things.

 The best thing about Shopify is that you don’t need coding knowledge.
-Shopify’s drag-and-drop feature makes it easy to customize your online store and manage your product pages per your need.
+Shopify’s drag-and-drop feature makes it easy to customize your online store and manage your product pages according to your needs.
+Apart from this, there are also other benefits of using Shopify.

 So, in the battle of ease of use, Shopify wins.
 You can quickly start and run your online store on Shopify without having much technical knowledge.